MY LAKE HOME GROOMED X.C. SKI TRAILS

 The My Lake Home Cross Country Ski Trails are right out side our doors.
 Ski along the shoreline of Dixon Lake and venture into the forest.

-Beginners like our Loon Lady trail that runs clockwise just inside the forest line off the lake then swings back to The Ole Inn trail which leads guests back to the Inn.
+Beginners like our Loon Lady trail that runs clockwise just inside the forest line off the lake then swings back to The Ole Inn trail which leads guests back to our rentals.

 Intermediates have several options, most like to follow the Tree House trail which cuts by the cedars.
 Keep your eyes peeled and you'll see lots of deer tracks and maybe even spot one.
 This trail leads you right to Sam's trail and up to the Middle Pigeon trail, from there you have 3 options.
 Intermediates usually take the Avenue of Pines trail where we usually see wolf sign so watch for tracks, they are very illusive so chances are you will never see them.
 From there you can head back to the Tree House trail, beware of the butt bouncer hill on your way back to Ole Inn.